nais/wonderwall/docs/sessions.md

 An _inactive_ session _cannot_ be refreshed; a new session must be acquired by redirecting the user to the `/oauth2/login` endpoint.
 This is useful if you want to ensure that an end-user can re-authenticate with the identity provider if they've been gone from an authenticated session for some time.

-Inactivity support is enabled with the `session.inactivity` option, which also requires `session.refresh`.
+Inactivity support is enabled with the `session.inactivity` option.

 The activity state of the session is indicated by the `session.active` field in the session metadata.